|.||Kisco Home : Email Configuration||.|

-All Kisco email routines interface with the SMTP server that is built into the IBM i OS.
-For email to work, that SMTP server must be up and running.
+Kisco email routines interface with the SMTP server that is built into the IBM i OS.
+For email to work, the IBM i SMTP server must be up and running.
 You can check to see if the SMTP server is currently running on your system with the following command:

 WRKACTJOB SBS(QSYSWRK) JOB(QTSMT*)

 When you choose to keep the Kisco software, you should update the SMTP Attributes on your system so that the SMTP server always starts during an IPL.
-You can do this by prompting the CHGSMTPA (Change SMTP Attributes) command with the F4 key.
+To do this, prompt the CHGSMTPA (Change SMTP Attributes) command with the F4 key.
 The first parameter shown should be set to *YES.

 Host Address Resolution